thijs83/Openvins-D455/README.md

 ## 2) Setup of the Realsense D455

 To obtain data from the D455 and publish it on the ROS network, two libraries are needed.
-The library librealsense (https://github.com/IntelRealSense/librealsense) needs to be installed to retrieve the data from the
+The library librealsense (https://github.com/IntelRealSense/librealsense) needs to be installed to retrieve the data from the module and a realsense ROS package to transform data to ROS messages.

+### D455 streaming parameters
+Due to problems with the intel modules and various systems it is sometimes hard to get the module working properly.
+At the time of writing the librealsense library is not fully supported for the new Jetpack 5 environment.
+One of the issues is that the depth stream 640 x 480 with 30 Fps causes failures.
+Also sometimes you first need to do a initial reset due to problems with the firmware on the modules itself.
+With the docker images we try to specify the correct environment to get OpenVINS working with the D455.

 ### 2.1) Jetson Platform